Table of Contents

-Acquaint yourself with the following personality disorders in DSM IV and their main criteria:
+Acquaint yourself with the following personality disorders in the Diagnostic and Statistical Manual of Mental Disorders (DSM)-4 and their main criteria:

-- Paranoid: Distrust, hostility, always suspecting that others are deceiving them, expecting bad things in general, jealousy.
+- Paranoid: Distrust, hostility, always suspecting that others are deceiving them, expecting bad things in general, and jealousy

-- Schizoid: Loner, distant, difficulty with social relationships, little empathy.
+- Schizoid: Loner, distant, difficulty with social relationships, and little empathy

-- Antisocial (also sociopathic or psychopathic): Aggressive, reckless, impulsive, emotionally decayed, unable to feel empathy.
+- Antisocial (also sociopathic or psychopathic): Aggressive, reckless, impulsive, emotionally decayed, and unable to feel empathy

-- Emotionally unstable: Borderline personality, extremely emotional, push-pull relationships, autoaggressive behavior, unstable self-image, impulsive.
+- Emotionally unstable: Borderline personality, extremely emotional, push-pull relationships, auto-aggressive behavior, unstable self-image, and impulsive

-- Histrionic: Excessive drama in one’s behavior, attention-seeking, flat affect, egocentric.
+- Histrionic: Excessive drama in one’s behavior, attention-seeking, flat affect, and egocentric

-- Narcissistic: Exaggerated sense of self-importance, extremely egoistic, excessive need for constant admiration and attention, lack of empathy, problems with social relationships.
+- Narcissistic: Exaggerated sense of self-importance, extremely egoistic, excessive need for constant admiration and attention, lack of empathy, and problems with social relationships

-- Avoidant: Low self-esteem, the feeling of incompetence and worthlessness, fears of rejection, being blamed or put down.
+- Avoidant: Low self-esteem, the feeling of incompetence and worthlessness, fears of rejection, and being blamed or put down

-- Obsessive-compulsive: Compulsive, constant preoccupation with planning and rules, (problems in social relationships), perfectionist, overly conscientious.
+- Obsessive-compulsive: Compulsive, constant preoccupation with planning and rules, (problems in social relationships), perfectionist, and overly conscientious